S. J. Green: Tampa Bay Vipers

 Green was signed to a contract with the XFL on February 17, 2020.
 Initially claimed by the Seattle Dragons, the Dragons traded his rights to the Tampa Bay Vipers in exchange for Korey Toomer.
 He had his contract terminated when the league suspended operations on April 10, 2020.

 Retirement

 On October 21, 2022, S.J.
 Green signed a one-day contract to retire as a member of the Montreal Alouettes with whom he had played 10 seasons.
+Green was announced as a member of the Canadian Football Hall of Fame 2024 class on May 3, 2024.

 Personal life

 Green is a father of two kids and is married to Danielle Green.
 Green is the eldest of five brothers.